kunaljha5/password_encryption/README.md

   - uat
   - prod

-To use a web-service in each environment, we want to use a **API-KEY** while doing the execution.
-We are suppose to use different passwords for each environment.
+To use a web-service in each environment, we want to use an **API-KEY** while doing the execution.
+We are supposed to use different passwords for each environment.
-We don't want to keep same **API-KEY** for each environment.
+We don't want to keep the same **API-KEY** for each environment.

-What options do we have .
+What options do we have?

-- Store the Credentials in some S3 Bucket as file and encrypt it and restrct its access by iam roles.
+- Store the Credentials in some S3 Bucket as a file and encrypt it and restrict its access by IAM roles.
 - use AWS Secrets
 - use AWS parameters
-- use ENV variable in each environment
+- use the ENV variable in each environment
 - Store the credentials in [Jenkins Credentials plugin](https://plugins.jenkins.io/credentials/)
-- Store the credentials in [Vault](https://www.vaultproject.io/) like application.
+- Store the credentials in [Vault](https://www.vaultproject.io/) like the application.
 - Store the credentials in encrypted files inside the git repository.

-I may have listed few options here but there can be more options available, i appologies in advance if it does not covers all the approach.
+I may have listed a few options here but there can be more options available, I apologize in advance if it does not covers all the approaches.
-I know each cloud provider has its secrets management tool/service since i mostly work AWS that is why we have AWS related options.
+I know each cloud provider has its secrets management tool/service since I mostly work AWS that is why we have AWS related options.

 I will be concentrating the last option here, **"Store the credentials in encrypted files inside the git repository"**